All-Star Weekend (film): Release

-All-Star Weekend was expected to release in 2025.
-In March 2025, Foxx said that the "wild humor" of Netflix's The Roast of Tom Brady convinced him audiences were ready to see All-Star Weekend.
-The film was originally scheduled to be released on February 16, 2018, to coincide with the 2018 NBA All-Star Game, but post-production was not completed in time.
+All-Star Weekend was originally scheduled to be released on February 16, 2018, to coincide with the 2018 NBA All-Star Game, but post-production was not completed in time.
 The film was delayed to February 22, 2019, within the week of the 2019 NBA All-Star Game, but ended up missing the release date for undisclosed reasons.
 The film was then projected to be released sometime later in 2019 and 2021.
 By August 2022, the film was shelved, due to it "trying to break open the sensitive corners with Robert Downey Jr. playing a Mexican man".
 Downey's role was stated to have been inspired by his character Kirk Lazarus in Tropic Thunder (2008).
+The film was then expected to release in 2025.
+In March 2025, Foxx said that the "wild humor" of Netflix's The Roast of Tom Brady convinced him audiences were ready to see All-Star Weekend.
+In June 2026, Ryan Scott of /Film speculated that the reason the film was never released could be due to its various controversial elements.

 Marketing

 In August 2024, in an effort to get the film released, Foxx "leaked" a teaser trailer, which JoBlo commented that the strategy was reminiscent of when test footage of Deadpool (2016) was leaked.
-In January 2025, during a promotional interview for Back in Action, Foxx revealed he knocked out Floyd Mayweather Jr. while filming a scene together on All-Star Weekend.
+In January 2025, during a promotional interview for Back in Action, Foxx revealed he knocked out Floyd Mayweather Jr. while filming a scene together for All-Star Weekend.